 The most severe form of acne scars, they are narrow and deep.

 Raised scars, resulting from excess scar tissue.

 - Post-inflammatory hyperpigmentation

 While this isn’t a form of scarring, it shows up as discolouration at the site of trauma (acne).

 How to treat acne scarring

-There are a number of ways to help treat acne scarring for the best results a combination approach is needed.
+There are a number of ways to help treat acne scarring and for the best results a combination approach to treatments and products is usually needed.